Questions and Answers

 First, we will spend a few minutes going over your dog’s application and vet records; then, we will address any questions or concerns you may have.

 Then we will take your dog from you and introduce him/her to our pack.
 We will observe them as they interact with the other dogs, checking for any signs of aggression, obviously, as well as signs of fear, stress or anxiousness.
-If at any point we see signs of aggression, we will bring your dog back to you and they will not be able to stay to play – we take this very seriously because the safety of our dogs is of utmost importance.
+If at any point we see signs of aggression, we will bring your dog back to you and they will not be able to stay to play – we take this very seriously because the safety of our campers is of utmost importance.
 If your dog seems fearful or anxious, we will take the time to help him/her get passed the initial reaction – it can be a big deal for a dog, especially one that has not been exposed to many dogs, to be able to properly meet and greet other dogs, but it is an essential skill that can be learned if you would like to have a well socialized dog.
-Once we feel your dog is comfortable and mingling well with the pack we will let you know that they have passed this step in the interview - please allow 15-30 minutes for those initial steps.
+Once we feel your dog is comfortable and mingling well with the pack we will let you know that they have passed this step in the interview.
+Please allow 15-30 minutes for this process.

 Absolutely!
 We have several water troughs in each play area at all times with fresh water, but remember, dogs are very active at daycare so it is basically like several hours of exercising for us, so even after they have left daycare, they will still need to rehydrate.
 Also, dogs that are running and playing should not drink large amounts of water because it increases their chances of vomiting it back up as well as getting bloat, so many dogs will drink a limited amount of water until they are out of the play area and know that play time is over.
 If we see a dog that is drinking large amounts of water and then playing extremely hard we will actually pull them out of the play area until they have had time to digest the water.